 Testing Approach 2 — Facebook: Where Customers Hangout

-Facebook was appealing because a lot of our customers already had their social networks on Facebook and used it quite regularly.
+Facebook was appealing because many of our customers already had their social networks on it and used it regularly.
 However, with Facebook, I had the reverse issue from StumbleUpon.
 I didn’t get enough visitors per day.
-The suggested CPCs were high and our CTR really low.
-I had heard of similar low performing reports from others and rather than tweaking the ad copy on Facebook, I decided to test against the elephant in the room — Adwords.
+The suggested CPCs were high, and our CTR was low.
+I had heard of similar low-performing reports from others, and rather than tweaking the ad copy on Facebook, I decided to test against the elephant in the room — Adwords.

 Testing Approach 3 — Adwords: The Elephant in the Room

 A ton (maybe too much) has also been written about creating and testing PPC campaigns.
-I used some of these techniques to group and test keywords and ad copy variations.
+I used these techniques to group and test keywords and ad copy variations.
 The more general keywords were highly competitive and seemed to get even more expensive from one day to the next.
 It was good to learn I wasn’t alone.
 With highly niched keywords (parent targeted), the competition was moderate, but the search volume was too low.
-It wasn’t even a question of advertising budget — Simply not enough people were searching for “Sharing baby photos” to drive any meaningful search traffic.
-Interestingly enough most of the click-throughs were coming from Google’s content placement channels like YouTube which were expensive ($2–5) and with low engagement (85% bounce rate).
+It wasn’t even a question of advertising budget — Not enough people were searching for “Sharing baby photos” to drive any meaningful search traffic.
+Interestingly enough, most of the click-throughs were coming from Google’s content placement channels, like YouTube, which were expensive ($2–5) and with low engagement (85% bounce rate).

 This validated my earlier finding that SEM might not actually be a viable distribution channel for CloudFire.

-Social proof seems to be king when it comes to reaching and connecting with parents.
-Influence based channels like blogs, social media, and viral loops are probably the distribution channels that will work here.
+Social proof seems king when it comes to reaching and connecting with parents.
+Influence-based channels like blogs, social media, and viral loops are probably the distribution channels that will work here.

 The biggest frustration, however, was dealing with the lack of learning.
-There wasn’t enough traffic to even make the A/B split tests statistically meaningful.
-These weren’t cheap click throughs and I had no visibility into why people were bouncing.
-The message just wasn’t getting through but why…
+There wasn’t enough traffic to make the A/B split tests statistically meaningful.
+These weren’t cheap click-throughs, and I had no visibility into why people bounced.
+The message wasn’t getting through, but why…

 Testing Approach 4 — UserTesting.com: A Breakthrough

-While $29 per test might sound like a lot, it costs more to run face to face usability testing — gift certificates, coffee, your time.
-More importantly though “yet more experts” have shown that all you need are 5 testers to uncover 85% of the problems.
-I was spending as much on Adwords a week, with not enough learning, so it was worth A/B testing both approaches.
+While $29 per test might sound like a lot, it costs more to run face-to-face usability testing — gift certificates, coffee, and your time.
+More importantly, “yet more experts” have shown that you need five testers to uncover 85% of the problems.
+I spent as much on Adwords a week with insufficient learning, so it was worth A/B testing both approaches.

 With UserTesting.com, you can be highly selective on the target demographic of the tester.
 No checkboxes, just plain text.
 Mine read:

-***YOU MUST BE A PARENT THAT CURRENTLY SHARES FAMILY PHOTOS AND/OR VIDEO ONLINE TO ACCEPT THIS TASK***
+***YOU MUST BE A PARENT THAT CURRENTLY SHARES FAMILY PHOTOS AND/OR VIDEOS ONLINE TO ACCEPT THIS TASK***

-After the first 3 tests it was pretty obvious that people did not get the UVP.
+After the first three tests, it was obvious that people did not get the UVP.
 They viewed CloudFire as yet another photo/video sharing service that promised no hassle and ease of use — which were just empty words to them.
-CloudFire’s most unique feature was “no uploading required” but I had purposely kept the headline benefits based leaving the product details to the video.
-Surely people would want to watch the 2 minute tour.
-Only 1 person clicked on that link and she only watched it half way before concluding she had seen enough.
+CloudFire’s most unique feature was “no uploading required,” but I had purposely kept the headline benefits based on leaving the product details to the video.
+Surely people would want to watch the 2-minute tour.
+Only one person clicked on that link, and she only watched it halfway before concluding she had seen enough.
 Not one person could see how CloudFire was different from their existing service.